Transitioning to Certified Organic

 Services

 Our skilled certification staff can thoroughly review your completed OSP during your transition period to help you prepare for your first year’s application to be certified organic.
-This service costs $250, and $150 of that fee can then be deducted from your first year’s application through OEFFA.
+Normally this service costs $450, but for a limited time, through TOPP, this service is free for transitioning producers.
+Take the first step by reaching out to organic@oeffa.org.

-Transitional on-farm readiness reviews are offered on a fee-for-service basis for those operators wanting extra assurance that they are on the right track.
+Transitional on-farm readiness reviews are typically offered on a fee-for-service basis for operators, but are now free for a limited time through TOPP.
 An OEFFA organic educator with inspection experience will conduct a mock inspection, answer questions, and offer observations and suggestions specific to the farm or business.
 This is a great way to become more comfortable with the inspection portion of the certification process, gain expert insight into organic practices, and build knowledge of the certification process.
+Contact organic@oeffa.org to learn more.

-Don’t let transition or certification be harder than it needs to be!
+Don’t let transition or certification be harder than it needs to be.
+We’re here to help!

-Please read on for a number of other resources to help you transition.
-We’re also glad to send you paper or digital copies of application packets, sample recordkeeping forms, or templates for documenting that your inputs are allowed for use in organic production (even early on in your transition process) so you can get a sense of the requirements, records, and paperwork.
+In addition to the below resources, we’re also happy to send you paper or digital copies of application packets, sample recordkeeping forms, or templates for documenting that your inputs are allowed for use in organic production (even early on in your transition process) so you can get a sense of the requirements, records, and paperwork.

 Organic Transition Flowchart